shannu-afk/storm-breaker/README.md

-# Storm Breaker — Educational / Lab Tool (Python) — CONSENT ONLY
+# Storm Breaker — Educational (Python) — CONSENT ONLY

 > **READ THIS FIRST — LEGAL & ETHICAL WARNING**
 > This repository and instructions are for **educational, defensive, and lab testing** purposes **only**, on machines and networks you own or where you have **explicit, written permission** to test.